 Culture — Finall, that question of “fit.”
 Candidates want to know that their new place of business will feel right, they will belong and enjoy coming to work because they just love being there.

 As an aside here, this is an area of my career that took me a very long time to appreciate and understand.
 There were days when all I cared about was salary, job title or a cool city.
 It took a couple very poor fit situations before I figured out myself how to ask the questions I needed in order to make a decision, should I be offered a job.
 Even then it didn’t always work.

 So we, as the employer, can make this a bit easier on that Top Talent by asking a few of these questions ourselves.

 “We know that you have choices, so if we make you an offer, we obviously want it to meet your needs.
 And that requires knowing what factors that you will use (i.e. pay, job duties, fit with your manager, levels of responsibility, etc.) to determine if ‘our job’ is the right job for you.
 So if you had a choice between two offers for your next job, please list the top five factors that you would use to evaluate and accept the superior job opportunity.
 Please list them in their descending order of importance to you.”

 This question set doesn’t beat around the bush.
 Seriously.
 I wish I’d thought of this one myself.

-I’m not offering an interview question here, as I personally do not believe that benefits should be discussed during the initial interview.
+And lastly, for Benefits, I’m not offering an interview question here, as I personally do not believe that benefits should be discussed during the initial interview.

 Much of this can be found by the candidate on the company website.
 And if the candidate has done her research, she will ask anything that has piqued her interest.